MagdalenaRB/list-manager/README.md

 # 👩🏻‍🔬 Testing with Jest

-This repo contains some beginner-friendly examples of tested functions for students of Factoria F5 bootcamp.
+This repo contains some beginner-friendly examples of tested functions .

 ## Installation